RonanChance/Data-Viz/README.md

 <p align="center">
 <img src="./svg/events_over_time.svg" width="900">
 </p>

+The graphic above shows how reported adverse events to antibiotic therapy for tickborne disease has changed over time.
+There was a 118 case rise in reported events between 2014 and 2017.

+Hypothesis: The Covid-19 pandemic greatly reduced the number of visits to ambulatory practices [decreased by nearly 60%](https://www.commonwealthfund.org/publications/2020/apr/impact-covid-19-outpatient-visits#:~:text=The%20number%20of%20visits%20to%20ambulatory%20practices%20declined%20nearly%2060,was%20seen%20before%20the%20pandemic.).
+It is possible that the decrease in reported adverse events to tickborne antibiotic treatment continued to fall since 2020 because of deferred clinician visits.

 Many researchers have noted that tickborne disease is on the rise.
 Climate change and global warming are frequently speculated to be the likely culprit for the increase in Lyme disease infections (and other tickborne diseases).
 The warmer temperatures have been better for tick reproduction and have increased their survivability during the winter.
 Troy Cullen wrote an article about this issue [New Jersey Hills](https://www.newjerseyhills.com/echoes-sentinel/opinion/letters_to_the_editor/letter-climate-change-and-lyme-disease-how-global-warming-is-already-wreaking-havoc-on-new/article_9e06ed84-676b-5c4a-9d7c-c82d2ef05387.html).